intel/ai-innovation-bridge/ai-super-reference-kit-2023/pharmaceutical_manufacturing_business/README.md

 The **AI Reference Kit Prototyping Framework** enables developers to focus on the above by ensuring that composing a prototype doesn’t involve writing too much boilerplate ML code and that there’s a clear path from ideation to an attractive demo.

 ### What is an AI Reference Kit Prototype?
-An “AI Reference Kit Prototype” comprises distinct product lifecycle components that have been re-imagined — transforming them from legacy implementation to machine learning solutions powered by the Intel hardware and software stack with integrations of popular open-source tools (Figure 1).
+An “AI Reference Kit Prototype” comprises distinct product lifecycle components that have been re-imagined — transforming them from legacy implementation to machine learning solutions powered by the Intel hardware and software stack with integrations of popular open-source tools.

 ![image](https://github.com/intel/AI-Hackathon/assets/57263404/3a10f14a-0385-4828-8d31-83247ab1b2d3)

-Each component of the prototyping framework starts with an AI Reference Kit and/or Edge AI Reference Kit refactored to enable a pseudo-microservice architecture (Figure 2).
+Each component of the prototyping framework starts with an AI Reference Kit and/or Edge AI Reference Kit refactored to enable a pseudo-microservice architecture.
 Refactoring the original kit makes integrating the final product into more complex applications easier.

 ![image](https://github.com/intel/AI-Hackathon/assets/57263404/15f5b6aa-6c25-4a25-96e5-8cffd82a3dce)

 This framework is ideal for simultaneously prototyping multiple parts of a workflow, showcasing how an optimized end-to-end solution could be made with Intel components to address a complex industry challenge.
 Let’s explore the framework below.

-## The AI Reference Kit Prototyping Framework
+# Framework Outline and Example
 The framework is a simple set of steps for developers to follow as they leverage the AI Reference Kits to build prototypes.
 We will review these steps within the context of the AI Kit Prototype for the Pharmaceutical Manufacturing Business, which serves as the exemplary kit for this framework.
-The code for this example can be found here.
+The code for this example can be found in this repository.

 ### Pharmaceutical Manufacturing Business Prototype
 The AI Reference Kit prototype, “Pharmaceuticals Manufacturing Business,” integrates cutting-edge tools to streamline and enhance pharmaceutical production processes.